ibm-cloud-docs/dl/faqs.md

 The fees for Direct Link cover the cost of service termination on the {{site.data.keyword.cloud_notm}} infrastructure.

-Infrastructure services are billed in advance and begin upon acceptance of a client’s order, however, due to the nature of IBM Cloud Direct Link, the Direct Link service billing begins when a Border Gateway Protocol (BGP) session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the service key is provided to the client.
+Infrastructure services are billed in advance and begin upon acceptance of a client’s order, however, due to the nature of {{site.data.keyword.cloud_notm}} Direct Link, the Direct Link service billing begins when a Border Gateway Protocol (BGP) session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the service key is provided to the client.

 Billing stops after (1) a customer requests a circuit to be deleted AND (2) the provider has de-provisioned the circuit.